DaveParillo/cisc187-reader/docs/_sources/function-overloads/trailing-return.rst.txt

 Added in C++11,
 the ``decltype`` type specifier yields the **type** of a specified expression, object, or literal value.
-We use :cref:`decltype` when we want to define a variable based on the result of an expression, but we don't want to use the expression to initialize the variables value.
+We use :lang:`decltype` when we want to define a variable based on the result of an expression, but we don't want to use the expression to initialize the variables value.
 For example: